Robson Green: Career

 In July 2010, Green began filming the seventh series of BBC drama Waterloo Road appearing from May 2011 to July 2011.

 In 2011, Green starred in the third series of the BBC Three show Being Human in which he played a werewolf named McNair.

 In 2013 and 2015, Green starred in the fourth and fifth series of the war-drama series Strike Back, as Lt Colonel Philippe Locke, a former SAS operative.

 In October 2013, Green began presenting Tales from Northumberland with Robson Green on ITV, a factual series about his home county of Northumberland.
 A second series began airing in February 2015 and a third in February 2016.

-Since 2014, he has portrayed Geordie Keating in the ITV drama series Grantchester, starring alongside James Norton and later Tom Brittney.
+Since 2014, he has portrayed Geordie Keating in the ITV drama series Grantchester, starring alongside James Norton, later Tom Brittney, and then Rishi Nair.
 A second series began in March 2016 and a third in April 2017.

 In March 2016, during an appearance on The One Show, Green confirmed he would present a new series for ITV called Tales from the Coast with Robson Green, which began airing in January 2017.
 In April 2016, he presented a one-off documentary The Flying Scotsman with Robson Green.
 He also presented a one-off documentary Robson Crusoe: A Surprising Adventure and a six-part series called Robson Green's Coastal Lives, both for ITV.

 In 2020, Green began recording Hadrian's Wall with Robson Green a 3-part documentary following him walking the 80 miles from Wallsend west to Bowness.
 The series was commissioned by Channel 5 and made by Firecracker Films.

 It is being rumoured as of 2022 that Green alongside Mark Benton will be reuniting as Colin and Howie for another series of Northern Lights.

 Politics

 Green is a supporter of higher taxes on the wealthy and protecting the NHS, saying "Anybody who tells me they’re not going to pay tax… we’ve got an NHS system on its knees… I tell you what, my son was in real trouble when he was young and we took him to the hospital, there were four specialists waiting for him.
 That’s why you pay your taxes.
 We’ve got a police system who protect us, we’ve got firemen who put out fires.
 We’ve got defence, man.
 That’s what tax is for."
-He then went onto claim "I’m proud to be a 50 per cent tax-payer".
+He then went on to claim "I’m proud to be a 50 per cent tax-payer".
 He has also been an outspoken critic of Jimmy Carr for using a tax avoidance scheme in 2012.
 He said of Carr, "Wanker.
 I mean, just wanker.
 No, he’s not getting away with it for me".